ejp-rd-vp/Orphanet-GenesDisease-Mapper-API/README.md

 * inferredResponses : the clinical entity concept (orphacode) is not directly annotated with the gene but a subtype of the entity is.

 Example: FBN1 gene is linked to Marfan type 1.
 TGFBR2 gene is linked to Marfan type 2.
 The Marfan syndrome (orpha:558) is not linked directly to any gene, but has "marfan type 1" and "marfan type 2" as subtypes.
-Therefore, in order to obtain genes related to "Marfan Syndrome" we propose an inferred response including subtype.
+Therefore, in order to obtain genes related to "Marfan Syndrome" we propose an inferred response including subtypes.

 ex: [http://155.133.131.171:8080/GENES/gendis/find?by=orphacode&input=558]